cloudera/llama/README.txt

 You'll see that in many places `/usr/bin/python2.5` is hard-coded in script shabangs.
 The reason for this is that the CentOS 5 python 2.4 package installs `/usr/bin/python` instead of using a symlink.

+=== Git

+*Git* is a popular SCM.
+You'll need git to fetch various tools required for building.

 === Crepo and Stitch